How To Improve How You Write About Your Art

-This is the kind of writing you want to create for your website, blog or social media feed.
+It’s the kind of writing you want to create for your website, blog or social media feed.

 And it is the kind of writing you’re capable of.

-Hoity toity art writing includes long sentences filled with stacks of syllables and art jargon (possibly a result of over-exposure to MFA programs.)
+Hoity-toity art writing includes long sentences filled with stacks of syllables and art jargon (possibly a result of over-exposure to MFA programs.)

 But great art writing lets go of all that.

 Great art writing shares a branch or leaf of the writer’s authentic self with the reader.